Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

 All five top-performing sub-categories belong to either Technology or Office Supplies.
 Furniture does not appear once in the profitability rankings despite being the second-highest category by sales.
 The pattern is consistent and directional.
 Furniture sells, but it does not earn.
 Until that changes, it should be deprioritised in promotional and inventory investment decisions.

 The West-to-South regional gap of over $333,000 in total sales is the largest geographic disparity in the dataset and the most actionable.
-Since average order values are consistent across customer segments, the gap is almost certainly a volume problem —> fewer customers, fewer orders, or both — rather than a difference in how much South customers spend per transaction.
+Since average order values are consistent across customer segments, the gap is almost certainly a volume problem —> fewer customers or fewer orders, or both — rather than a difference in how much South customers spend per transaction.
 That makes it a solvable acquisition and coverage problem, not a demand problem, and the most straightforward geographic growth lever available to the business.

 ## 💡Recommendations
+- **Address Furniture Profitability:** Conduct a cost and pricing review for the Furniture category to identify the root cause of low margins.
+Consider reducing discounting, renegotiating supplier costs, or discontinuing consistently underperforming sub-categories.

+- **Leverage Technology Strength:** Increase investment in high-performing Technology sub-categories such as Copiers and Phones, while also diversifying to reduce over-reliance on a single product line.

+- **Expand in Underperforming Regions:** Focus customer acquisition and market expansion efforts in the South region, where lower sales appear to be driven by volume rather than spending behaviour.

+- **Increase Customer Purchase Frequency:** Since average order value is consistent across segments, implement strategies such as loyalty programs, targeted promotions, and retention campaigns to drive repeat purchases.

+- **Optimise Product Mix:** Prioritise inventory and marketing resources toward high-margin categories like Technology and Office Supplies, while reassessing the strategic role of low-margin categories.

 ## 📒Project Notebook
 - [View Full Analysis](https://github.com/Adaeze-Jennifer/Retail-Sales-Analysis-SQL/tree/main/sql_queries) - A comprehensive SQL-based analysis of retail sales data